Important Terms for Louvers and Dampers

 Free area is the open space between the blades of a louver or damper in the full-open position

 Free area refers to the amount of open space between the blades of a louver or damper.
 More free area typically means better air performance.
 However, certain blade features will reduce the free area of the damper or louver, such as drainable channels and catches.
-Free area can be measured as square feet or meters of free area, or as a percentage of the louver's total area.
+You can measure free area in square feet or meters, or as a percentage of the louver's total area.

-For adjustable louvers and dampers, the free area is measured with the blades rotated to the fully open position.
+For adjustable louvers and dampers, measure the free area with the blades rotated to the fully open position.
 Free area will increase with the size of the louver or damper.

 Pressure Drop